 6. Inserting Prebuilt Content

-Templates are fully customizable so that you can edit them and make them your own.
+No matter which you pick, they’re fully customizable so that you can edit them and make them your own.

 7. Sending a Copy to Another Author